Cortical oscillations implement a backbone for sampling-based computation in spiking neural networks: Experiments and results

-In contrast, oscillatory background has a significantly higher probability of producing long-lived valid solution at well-defined readout phases of the oscillation.
+In contrast, oscillatory background has a significantly higher probability of producing long-lived valid solutions at well-defined readout phases of the oscillation.
 Cortical oscillations thus provide explicit temporal structure to sampling-based computations in spiking neural networks.
 This structure provides good solutions with high probability while inheriting the good mixing properties of high-temperature networks.

 For these experiments, we used an equal bias input for each of the three interpretations (\cref{fig:coba_task}f, top).
 Thus, each interpretation should occur equally often.
 We verified this for oscillating background input (\cref{fig:coba_task}f, bottom), where it is indeed the case.
-In reality, bias input may occur at any level, and the resulting frequency of visiting interpretation states changes accordingly.
+In reality, bias input may occur at any level and the resulting frequency of visiting interpretation states changes accordingly.
 We repeated the analysis ($N = 100$ simulations lasting $20\,\mathrm{s}$) for this case, and found that the visitation levels correspond to the level of bias input (\cref{fig:coba_task}g).
-This highlights a further advantage of background-oscillation-induced tempering.
-Since constant background rates can only produce constant temperature, increasing their base level to promote mixing necessarily skews the relative strength of individual attractors by equalizing them (cf. \cref{fig:entropy,fig:coba_network}).
+This shows sampling from a posterior distribution encoding different interpretations of ambiguous input.
+This highlights a further advantage of background-oscillation-induced tempering in the context of external evidence and sampling from posterior distributions.
+Since constant background rates can only produce constant temperature, increasing their base level to promote mixing necessarily skews the relative strength of individual attractors by equalizing them (cf. \Cref{fig:entropy}, \labelcref{fig:coba_neuron}g and \labelcref{fig:coba_neuron}h).
 Cortical oscillations, on the other hand, preserve the relative dominance of the different modes in the readout phases.